 The day arrived for us to leave and after he got up late while we all waited for him, we left with the car packed and two kids for the 12-hour drive.
 I drove the entire trip because he was too tired since he had to work overtime to get ready for this trip, he told me.
 I had also worked my full-time job, looked after the kids, the animals, and packed up for the entire trip.

 He spent exactly one day with us and did not set one foot outside of the beautiful log cottage before he returned to our home leaving me alone at the cottage for the week with no car and 2 children.
 He returned the day before we had to go home.
-He slept the entire day sleeping inside the cottage while we spent the day at the beach.
+He spent the entire day sleeping inside the cottage while we spent the day at the beach.
 Although I had fun with the kids, this is the kind of life I lived which was much like living as a single parent.

 These behaviors were very common for him.
 His sense of entitlement, lying, need for control, manipulation and his intense rage are obvious to me now.
 They were not then.